kingandmcgaw/handbook/README.md

 ####Git
 * __Simple git branching__.
 Master, and your feature branches.
 Master is always deployable.
 No exceptions.
-* __Always open a pull request__ for any functional changes (or anything significant).
+* __Pull requests for QA__.
 This is for knowledge sharing and sanity checking rather than "approval".
 Do so as early as possible.
 For minor changes and FYIs, [add comments to the lines in Github](https://help.github.com/articles/adding-commit-comments).
 Comments in the pull request are preferable to Basecamp if the change is in code.
-* __Never merge your own pull request__.
+Never merge your own pull request.
 This means you are in charge of chasing someone to give their stamp of approval with a :shipit: message.
 * __Reviewing your teammates' code needs to be an equal priotity to writing new code__.
 Momentum is lost when changes await review too long.
+Kick up a fuss if anyone is blocking the feature from being completed.
-* __Deployment via CI__.
+* __Deployment via CI rather than direct deployment__.
 CircleCI will always deploy `master -> master` and `staging -> staging` if the tests pass.
-Never deploy directy.
 * __Anything can go into staging__.
 Changes should be pushed one-way from your feature branch. e.g. `git push --force origin feature-branch:staging`.
 Never run a staging branch locally.

 ####Design and UX